Liz Stooke

 Liz Stooke is a British actress.
+Born in Kent, she initially trained to be a teacher in Devon and Manchester before becoming a receptionist at London Drama School.
+After joining a few theatre companies and taking part in a tour, Stooke had roles in several stage productions, including adaptations of Time and the Conways, Present Laughter, Moll Flanders, A Midsummer Night's Dream and The Government Inspector.
 She played the regular role of Angela Cunningham on the British soap opera Hollyoaks between 1995 and 1999, later returning for guest appearances in 2004, 2006 and 2008.
 She has also appeared in the soap operas Coronation Street and Emmerdale, as well as other television series and films.